-Seeing everyone having MacBooks made me feel left out but seeing everyone starting to buy them during COVID-19 made me think no one is social distancing.
+Seeing everyone having MacBooks made me felt left out but seeing everyone staring to buy during COVID-19 which makes me think no one is social distancing.
 But I just left the place and eventually bought one for myself.
 I don't know from whose money.
 But I just bought one for myself to look cool.
 Seeing everyone look at me.